-From 2019 the first three at each qualifying show go forward to the championship at the Hickstead Derby Meeting.
 There will also be a prize for the highest placed veteran 15 years or over.
 Please note, qualifiers must enter the Hickstead Derby meeting under usual entry procedure.

 The class will be run under the rules of RoR.
 Horses should be ridden in a snaffle, pelham or simple double bridle, and should be plaited.
 General purpose or straight cut saddles may be used.
 Competitors must wear a safety/kite mark hard hat with a chinstrap.

 Please be aware that should the entries exceed 20 the show will split the class on the horse's last run in a race (NH or Flat) or will provide two ride judges.
 Please mark your entry form accordingly.

 The final will be split into two; one class will be for horses whose last race was on the flat and the other class for those whose last race was under National Hunt rules (this includes National Hunt Flat races and Point to Point races).
 The top six from each section will be taken into the International Arena for the final judging.